-This 50-gene signature measures a gene expression profile that allows for the classification of breast cancer into four biologically distinct subtypes and identify genomic risk.
+This 50-gene signature measures a gene expression profile that allows for the classification of breast cancer into four biologically distinct subtypes (Luminal A, Luminal B, HER2-Enriched, Basal-like).

 This molecular subtype is characterized by low levels of luminal differentiation markers, high enrichment for epithelial-to-mesenchymal transition markers, immune response and cancer stem cell-like genes.

 This signature identifies four distinct TNBC subtypes: Luminal/AR subtype 1, characterized by AR, ER, prolactin and ErbB4 signaling; Mesenchymal subtype 2, characterized by cell cycle, mismatch repair, and DNA damage networks; Basal-like Immune-Suppressed subtype 3, characterized by downregulation of B, T and NK-cells immune-regulating and cytokine pathways; Basal-like Immune Activated subtype 4, characterized by upregulation of B, T and NK cells immune-regulating pathways, and activation of STAT.

 This gene encodes an estrogen receptor, a ligand-activated transcription factor composed of several domains important for hormone binding, DNA binding, and activation of transcription.
 The associated ER protein is a key pathological marker of breast cancer.

 This gene encodes a member of the steroid receptor superfamily.
 The encoded protein mediates the physiological effects of progesterone, which plays a central role in reproductive events and the associated protein is a key pathological marker of breast cancer.